Introduction

 • Time Consumption: Processing invoices with subheads can be time-consuming manually or with minimal automation.
 It may take time to shift focus from other essential duties.

-• Audit Trail: Especially where subheads are involved, it may be challenging to maintain a clear audit trail where documentation supporting the changes made to the invoices is weak.
+• Audit Trail: It may be challenging to maintain a clear audit trail when the documentation supporting the changes made to the invoices is weak, especially where subheads are involved.

 • Human Error: Human errors in data entry, calculation, and categorization are more likely to affect financial records and reports.